RoRoNoA-ZoRo-7/Equinox-ROM-ui8/README.md

 <h1 align="center">
   <img loading="lazy" src="readme-res/banner.png"/>
 </h1>
-<p align="center">EqyinoX is a work-in-progress custom firmware for Samsung Galaxy devices.</p>
+<p align="center">EquinoX is a work-in-progress custom firmware for Samsung Galaxy devices.</p>

-# What is ExtremeROM Nexus?
+# What is EquinoX?
-ExtremeROM Nexus is a work-in-progress custom firmware for Samsung Galaxy devices.
+EquinoX Nexus is a work-in-progress custom firmware for Samsung Galaxy devices.
 It's based on the latest and greatest iteration of Samsung's UX and it also includes additional features and tweaks to ensure the best possible experience out of the box.
 It is based on the UN1CA build system which allows automatic downloading/extraction of the firmware, applying the required patches and generating a flashable zip/tar package for the specified target device.

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.